jusrusswebb/cse15l-lab-reports/lab2.md

 ![Image](superbowl.png)

-The method handleRequest is when I run the add-message command through the web server.
+The method handleRequest is when I run the add-message request through the web server.
 The argument that the method uses is the url from my input into the web server.
-The value of the String result is relevant to the output of the method because it is updated with each method call that contains the correct add-message command.The String array is also completely changed with each method call.
+The value of the String result is relevant to the output of the method because it is updated with each method call that contains the correct add-message command.
+The String array is also completely changed with each method call.

 ![Image](theRefs.png)

+The method handleRequest is called once again when the add-message request is input into the web server url.
+The relevant argument to the method is the url.
+The value of String result is updated to contain both the current requested string and the string from the previous request.
+A new String array replaced the String array from the previous method call.

 # averageWithoutLowest() Bug From Lab 3